 Wireless IP camera: A digital video camera often used for surveillance as part of a home security system that sends and receives data using the Internet and computer networks.

-Wireless security camera: A closed-circuit television (CCTV) that sends video and audio to a wireless receiver via a radio band; some wireless security cameras do require at least one wire or cable for power, but are able to transmit wirelessly.
+Wireless security camera: A closed-circuit television (CCTV) that sends video and audio content to a wireless receiver via a radio band; some wireless surveillance cameras do require at least one wire or cable for power, but are able to transmit wirelessly.

 Wireless security system: A home security system with sensors throughout the home that communicate wirelessly to the central control panel or hub.